Joshfairhead/Obsidian/README.md

 - Buffer (chunks of things I can fill time with, tasks I dont wan't distracting me)

 Templates for DailyNotes can be found in the assets folder.
 If were talking about theory of constraints, the daily note acts as the rope.

+### How to use:
+- Download Obsidian or other graph explorer that recognises markdown
+- Download

 ### Conclusion
 Now you know the structure of my digital brain.
 May it's memes spread.